Vampire (Buffy the Vampire Slayer)

-In the fictional world of the television series Buffy the Vampire Slayer and its spin-off series Angel, a vampire is a unique variety of demon that can only exist on the earthly plane by inhabiting and animating a human corpse.
-In Fray, a Buffy comic book spin-off set about a century in the future, vampires are also called lurks.
+In the fictional world of the television series Buffy the Vampire Slayer and its spin-off series Angel, a vampire is a unique variety of demon that can exist on the earthly plane only by inhabiting and animating a human corpse.
+They are also called Lonely Ones, Van-Tal, and Lurks.

 Description

-The vampires in the canonical Buffyverse differ greatly from those that appeared in the 1992 Buffy the Vampire Slayer movie.
-The movie's vampires are able to fly, look pale but relatively human, and do not crumble to dust when killed.
-The canonical vampires (introduced in the first episode of the television series) are demonic spirits that inhabit human corpses.Since their partly human nature, vampires are considered impure by other demons who sometimes call them "blood rats".
+Vampires in the canonical Buffyverse differ significantly from their counterparts in the 1992 Buffy the Vampire Slayer movie.
+While the movie's vampires possess the ability to fly, maintain a relatively human appearance, and do not disintegrate into dust upon death, the vampires introduced in the first episode of the television series are portrayed as demonic spirits that inhabit human corpses.

+According to Rupert Giles, an occult expert in the series, when an ancient race of demons called the Old Ones were banished from Earth, the last one fed on a human and mixed their blood, creating the first vampire.
+This vampire then fed on other humans and made more of its kind, essentially becoming a biological weapon for the Old Ones against the human race.
+According to Illyria, a character in Angel, vampires existed during her time as an Old One—long before the rest were banished from the realm.
+Because of their partly human nature, vampires are considered impure by other demons.